 Flashing around roof joints, skylights and chimney stacks can often be a culprit of damp.
 Over time the metal and sealant corrodes and needs re-sealing or replacing.
 Mortar joints in the brickwork of chimney stacks, and the mortar beds of chimney pots can also be damaged by frost.

 Ensure any obvious gaps are sealed and old flashing replaced at the first sign of a leak.
 If you’re in an older property, consider asking a local contractor to carry out a roof inspection every few years.
 Prevention is half the cure.
-Cost of repairing flashing can be between £100 and £250 per metre.
+The cost of repairing flashing can be between £100 and £250 per metre.

 Failure of underlay